PseudoKnight/CHDiscord/README.md

 If not, or it's invalid, type will revert to DEFAULT (ie. playing).

 ### discord_set_channel_topic(channel, string)
 Sets a text channel's topic.
-Requires the 'Manage Channels' permission.
+(Currently rate-limited to twice every 10 minutes) Requires the 'Manage Channels' permission.

 ### discord_member_get_roles(member)